 If we have enough time, it is worth visiting the Bauxite Mine Museum.
 It lies in the vicinity of the village, it is only three bus stops in southern direction.
 We can find the biggest bauxite mines of Europe in the Bakony and Vértes Mountains.
 This museum is furnished in an abandoned shaft of the mining area.
 We can see the trains of the former mine-railway there, the different tools, equipments and other documents of the history of the bauxite mining.
 There is a huge opencast mine beside the museum, we can take a tour there on marked footpaths.

-Our wheel tracks descends in the forest into the wide Ciklámen-völgy (Ciklámen Valley) and we turn onto a small path after a little while.
+Our wheel tracks descends in the forest into the wide Ciklámen-völgy (Ciklámen Valley) and we turn right onto a small path after a little while.
 We climb the side of the Som-hegy (Som Hill) on a small, meandering footpath.
-The hardly visible path leads in a sparsed beech forest in the high undergrowth.
-We reach another dirt road after a quarter hour long walk.
+This hardly visible path leads in a sparsed beech forest in the high undergrowth.
+We cross wheel tracks in the forest, later reach another dirt road after a quarter hour long walk.
 We turn onto it and leave the forest after a few minutes.
 We get to a wide, grassy field with small group of trees, our wheel tracks meander among them.
-We have a good panorama towards north from the top of a hunter’s highstand standing beside the road, later we reach a small asphalt road in the forest.
+There is a good panorama towards north from the top of a hunter’s highstand standing beside the road, later we reach a small asphalt road in the forest.
 We follow the asphalt strip, first on it, later in the forest on a parallel footpath, but after some hundred steps we turn right into a valley.

 The wheel tracks begin to climb on the bottom of the valley, later appears the path marked with signs leading to the modest ruins of the small Castle of Csák (Letérés a Csáki várhoz).
 We reach the fields and clear-cuts of the plateau after a twenty minutes long climb.
 Our dirt road crosses them, turns back in the forest and descends slowly to the main road leading from Oroszlány to Csákvár.
 The marked route of the Blue Trail turns left here, but if we turn right, we get to the small Kőhányás settlement after some steps (Kőhányáspuszta, letérés a pecsételőhelyhez).
 We can find the stamp of the Blue Trail beyond the tourist hostel, in front of the Steinau Guesthouse near to the chapel on a wooden column.